-We believe the most critical accounting policies and estimates involving significant judgment and estimates primarily relate to long-lived assets, defined benefit pension plans and income taxes.
+We believe the most critical accounting policies and estimates involving significant judgment primarily relate to long-lived assets, defined benefit pension plans and income taxes.

-• Long-lived assets - The net book value of our property and equipment totaled \$490.6 million at December 31, 2019.
+- Long-lived assets The net book value of our property and equipment totaled \$524.6 million at December 31, 2020.
 We recognize an impairment charge associated with our long-lived assets, including property and equipment, whenever we determine that recovery of such long-lived asset is not probable.
 Such determination is based upon, among other things, estimates of the amount of future net cash flows to be generated by the long-lived asset and estimates of the current fair value of the asset.
 Significant judgment is required in estimating such cash flows.
 Adverse changes in such estimates of future net cash flows or estimates of fair value could result in an inability to recover the carrying value of the long-lived asset, thereby possibly requiring an impairment charge to be recognized in the future.
 We do not assess our property and equipment for impairment unless certain impairment indicators are present.
-We did not evaluate any long-lived assets for impairment during 2019 because no such impairment indicators were present.

-Defined benefit pension plans - We maintain various defined benefit pension plans in the U.S., Europe and Canada.
+We did not evaluate any long-lived assets for impairment during 2020 because no such impairment indicators were present. - Defined benefit pension plans We maintain various defined benefit pension plans in the U.S., Europe and Canada.
 See Note 10 to our Consolidated Financial Statements.
-We recognized consolidated defined benefit pension plan expense of \$28.9 million in 2017, \$26.6 million in 2018 and \$28.0 million in 2019.
-The amount of funding requirements for these defined benefit pension plans is generally based upon applicable regulations (such as ERISA in the U.S.) and will generally differ from pension expense for financial reporting purposes.
-We made contributions to all of our plans which aggregated \$16.2 million in 2017, \$17.1 million in 2018 and \$16.2 million in 2019.
+We recognized consolidated defined benefit pension plan expense of \$26.6 million in 2018, \$28.0 million in 2019 and \$32.7 million in 2020.
+The funding requirements for these defined benefit pension plans are generally based upon applicable regulations (such as ERISA in the U.S.) and will generally differ from pension expense for financial reporting purposes.
+We made contributions to all of our plans which aggregated \$17.1 million in 2018, \$16.2 million in 2019 and \$16.6 million in 2020.

 Under defined benefit pension plan accounting, defined benefit pension plan expense, pension assets and accrued pension costs are each recognized based on certain actuarial assumptions.
 These assumptions are principally the assumed discount rate, the assumed long-term rate of return on plan assets, the fair value of plan assets and the assumed increase in future compensation levels.
-We recognize the full funded status of our defined benefit pension plans as either an asset (for overfunded plans) or a liability (for underfunded plans) in our Consolidated Balance Sheet.
+We recognize the full funded status of our defined benefit pension plans as either an asset (for overfunded plans) or a liability (for underfunded plans) on our Consolidated Balance Sheets.